Unhall0w3d/UnHall0w3d.github.io/_posts/2020-04-07-sql-query-cisco-jabber-video-calling-enabled-option.md

 =VLOOKUP(A3,'CSF Video Enabled Manually'!$A$3:$A$180,1,FALSE)
 ```

+A view of what the report rows look like after the formula is applied.
+Headers left to right are “Device”, “Description”, “Device Pool”, “XML”
 <span class="image fit"><img src="{{ "/assets/images/videocalling6.png" | absolute_url }}" alt="A view of what the report rows look like after the formula is applied.
 Headers left to right are “Device”, “Description”, “Device Pool”, “XML”" /></span>

 Now, as is the case with almost any report that I've pulled there's always the request for additional information.
 Usually something they wanted from the get-go but didn't mention or didn't know they wanted when the initial request came through.
 In our case it was to attempt to identify the site these users are at.
 To do this I've utilized the Device Pool associated with the user's phone.
 If there is no more granular depiction within CUCM (Location field?) then this is what we'll end up going with.
 So the only query I end up modifying is my initial "all users" query as that page displays the colorized data (and is really what they want to be looking at).
 To this we add the dp.name (from devicepool table represented as dp) and we related the foreign key of the devicepool assigned to the device (fkdevicepool in device as d) to the pkid of the device pool (pkid in devicepool as dp).